 Overall: MUST SEE OBVIOUSLY!!!
 GIVE PATTY JENKINS, THE DIRECTOR, ALL OF YOUR MONEY!!!

 As you can see I have been busy…not reading.
 It’s been horrbile.
 Sorry I haven’t been posting regularly, “life slump” kinda includes blogging as well 😦 .
-Also yes the drawing of Wonder Woman is made by me ( i am not great but it’s fun ).
+Also yes, the drawing of Wonder Woman is made by me ( i am not Picasso but I have fun doodling ).